Mohammad-Mirasadollahi/Splunk-Frozen-Retention-Policy/README.md

 **Note:** These scripts were developed with the help of ChatGPT and have been tested successfully with terabytes (TB) of data without any issues.

 # Overview
 This repository contains two Bash scripts designed to manage and clean up frozen data in a Splunk environment.
 The primary goal of these scripts is to keep frozen path within predefined limits and prevent excessive storage usage by cleaning up oldet files and directories.
-The primary script **(Splunk_Frozen_Retention_Policy.sh)** handles index size and retention management, while the secondary script **(Delete_Empty_Folder.sh)** cleans up empty directories.
+The primary script **(Splunk_Frozen_Retention_Policy.sh)** handles Frozen path size and retention management, while the secondary script **(Delete_Empty_Folder.sh)** cleans up empty directories.
 Both scripts are designed to work together to ensure efficient storage management in environments where frozen data is stored.

 This script manages frozen path in a Splunk environment and performs the following tasks:
 1. **Frozen Path Monitoring**: It scans the directories containing frozen path to assess their size and retention periods.